 our plan is to expand the community around us, and involve as many crafters as we can:

 While we favor makers from Madison/Central Wisconsin, we welcome makers from all over the midwest to participate in our events.
 Our hope is to expand the market to include other neighborhoods in the Madison area, and find ways to benefit local businesses and charities through the efforts of the market.
 How we will do this is always in flux, and we're always open to suggestions from our customers and makers!

 The Great Midwestern Hootenanny at High Noon Saloon - Labor Day Weekend

 The first ever Madison Makers Market pop-up took place on November 24, 2017, with three locations hosting 32 vendors in a pub-crawl style market.

-Our third annual Black Friday Market is just around the corner, hosting 95 vendors at seven locations in the Williamson-Atwood area!
+Our third annual Black Friday Market wrapped up couple months ago, hosting 95 vendors at seven locations in the Williamson-Atwood area!
 View our Previous Events page to learn more about previous markets!

 plans for the future:

 As a vendor I can tell from experience that one of the biggest bummers is finding a show you like after you've already paid a booth fee on another show.